airytai/follower/readme.txt

 clone the git repository, for modelsim, add all the .s or .sv file.

-current stage: pass test 1, work on test 2.
+current stage: pass test 1, 2, and 3, work on test 4.

 file:
   (our work)